 More than half a million children visiting the ER for traumatic brain injury – including concussion – every year.

-This month, after a systemic review, the CDC has released a set of 19 recommendations for doctors to better serve their patients.
+After a systemic review, the CDC has released a set of 19 kids concussion guidelines with recommendations to help doctors better serve their patients.

 The guidelines cover diagnosis, prognosis, management and treatment of mild traumatic brain injury (mTBI), and is written for use by health care providers in inpatient, outpatient, primary and emergency settings.